iomesh/docs/docs/advanced-functions/localpv-manager.md

 3. Create a PVC using the StorageClass.

-    > _NOTE_: To ensure successful creation, make sure that each Kubernetes worker node has at least 1 available raw block device with a capacity larger than 10G and has no filesystem specified.
+    > _NOTE_: To ensure successful creation, make sure that each Kubernetes worker node has at least 1 available raw block device and has no filesystem specified.

     - Create a YAML config `iomesh-localpv-device-pvc.yaml` with the following content.
 Configure `volumeMode`, and setting this field to `filesystem` or `block` depends on the need of formatting the filesystem.